General, Debugging, Options Dialog Box

 In managed or mixed-mode debugging, the common language runtime can catch exceptions that cross application domain boundaries or managed/native boundaries when the following conditions are true:

 1) When native code calls managed code by using COM Interop and the managed code throws an exception.
-See Introduction to COM Interop (Visual Basic).
+For more information about COM Interop, see Introduction to COM Interop (Visual Basic).

 2) When managed code running in application domain A calls managed code in application domain B and the code in application domain B throws an exception.
-See Programming with Application Domains.
+For more information about application domains, see Programming with Application Domains.

 3) When code calls a function by using reflection, and the function throws an exception.
-See Reflection in the .NET Framework.
+For more information about reflection, see Reflection in the .NET Framework.

 In 2) and 3), the exception is sometimes caught by managed code in mscorlib instead of the common language runtime.
 This option does not affect breaking on exceptions caught by mscorlib.